 - Chris Yunker, Rates and Analysis Manager, San Diego Gas & Electric, LinkedIn

 Project Description: Rooftop solar and other forms of distributed energy resources are growing rapidly in California.
 As distributed resource growth continues, there is a growing need to accurately reflect the costs of grid service and the benefits of customer-sited resources, as well as to find additional sources of grid flexibility.
-At eLab Accelerator, key stakeholders will convene to develop a shared vision and implementation plans for how utility rate structures can pave the way to continued growth of distributed resources in a manner that maximizes value for the system as a whole.
+At eLab Accelerator, key stakeholders will convene to develop a shared vision for how utility rate structures can pave the way to continued growth of distributed resources in a manner that maximizes value for the system as a whole.

 Progress Made to-Date (pre-Accelerator): SDG&E has been a leader in thinking about pricing evolution that is needed as a result of the growth of distributed energy resources.
 They have articulated a vision of transitioning rate structures to accurately reflect the costs and benefits of grid services and distributed energy resources.
 One recent example was SDG&E’s proposal for a “network use charge” in 2011.
 SDG&E is currently developing rate proposals to significantly expand utilization of TOU pricing options by its customers.